 Reliever or ‘rescue’ inhalers are used to ease acute asthma symptoms as they work quickly to relax the muscles in the small airways, making it easier to breathe.
-They contain a bronchodilator medication such as salbutamol.
+They contain a bronchodilator medication.

 If your asthma is well controlled, you should not need to use this type of inhaler more than twice per week and therefore one or two reliever inhalers per year are all that should be needed.